dcsil/CSC491/presentations/diversity_product.md

 This is a soap dispenser.
 It dispenses soap without touching the dispenser.

-Resitent bacteria can spread, despite the immediate hand washing, this prevents that.
+Resistant bacteria can spread, despite the immediate hand washing, this prevents that.
 This is especially useful in hospitals.

 **What an innovation!** What is the problem with this?